RejectedStar/Homepod3000/readme.md

 # DIY Alexa with ESP32 and Wit.ai

-Welcome to the DIY Alexa project!
+Welcome to my DIY Alexa project!
 This guide will walk you through the process of building your own Alexa-like voice assistant using the ESP32 microcontroller and Wit.ai for speech recognition.
 By the end of this project, you will have a fully functional voice assistant capable of recognizing voice commands and executing tasks.

 ## Table of Contents